 The Awareness Week

 Do not change your usage yet.
 Just measure it.
 Open Screen Time on iOS or Digital Wellbeing on Android and look at your honest numbers from the past week.
+The awareness phase is critical because most people genuinely do not know how much time they spend on their phones.
+The number is almost always higher than the estimate.

 - Daily total.
 How many hours per day on each app?